luvluvdt3/BabylonLearning/NOTE.md

 ## TODO:
 - Attention, if open the site with small screen then put it back to big screen-> all pixel flurry sh*t -> any solution?
 - Learn Blender =v=
+- Fix bug the scene doesnt appear after loading but have to change the screen size to see it '-'

 # -------------- 1) Basic Scene ---------------------
 [BasicScene]
-- The BasicScene.ts is in src/1BabylonScene
+- The BasicScene.ts is in src/BabylonExemples/BabylonScene.ts
 - Then the component HelloWorld.vue import it so that App.vue (which import HelloWord.vue) can show it on the browser
 - Can zoom in/out with <^v>